Fred-Ramos/Stratego/README.md

     terminal.\
 -   A **graphical client-server version** built with **Qt** (QT_GUI).

-The project was developed as part of a university course, covering object-oriented programming, data structures, networking, and GUI development.
+The project was developed in 2023 as part of a university course, covering object-oriented programming, data structures, networking, and GUI development.